Meet Our Board of Directors

 SETC GPA is governed by a volunteer Board of Directors, elected by chapter members.
 Each board member is a grant professional working in the Greater Houston community.

-Jennifer Lott Sudkamp, Vice President
+Jennifer Lott Sudkamp, President

-Jennifer Lott Sudkamp, Vice President
+Jennifer Lott Sudkamp, President

 Children at Risk